rory-linehan/butterbot/README.md

           - myfield
 ```

-Run butterbot like this: `./butterbot --config-file config.yaml`
+Run it like this: `./butterbot --config-file config.yaml`

 The configuration above would produce alerts like: